 What You Need To Know About Car Insurance In New York

-It doesn’t matter if you live in Manhattan, the Bronx, Brooklyn, Queens or Staten Island.
-You still need to know the basics about New York car insurance coverage options.
-So take a look at all the information below and keep it in mind when you get a GEICO auto insurance quote.
+Whether you live in the heart of New York City, on the shore of Lake Ontario, in the shadow of the Adirondacks, or anywhere else in the Empire State, you need to know the basics about New York car insurance coverage options.
+Take a look at the information below to keep in mind when you get a GEICO auto insurance quote.

 Top three things to know about New York Auto Insurance:

 - All drivers must have up-to-date car insurance that meets the NY required insurance coverage standards.

 - If you are pulled over by the police for a traffic violation and don’t have a current car insurance ID card, you could get a ticket.